Skip to content

 Provider Personal Accounts Business/Enterprise Accounts

-OpenAI (ChatGPT) Conversations may be used for training (Free, Plus).
-You can opt out in settings.
-Enterprise, Business, and API data is not used for training by default.
+OpenAI (ChatGPT) Conversations used for training by default (Free, Plus, Pro).
+You can opt out in Data Controls.
+Even rating a response opts that chat in.
+Team, Enterprise, and API data is not used for training by default.

-Anthropic (Claude) Starting Sept 28, 2025, chats in Free, Pro, Max (including Claude Code) may be used for training unless you opt out.
-Claude for Work, Education, Government, or API accounts are excluded — no training use.
+Anthropic (Claude) Since Sept 28, 2025, chats in Free, Pro, Max (including Claude Code) are used for training unless you opt out.
+Data retained up to 5 years.
+Claude for Work, Education, Government, and API accounts are excluded.
+No training use.

-Claude Code Falls under the same Sept 28 policy: if you don't opt out, your code may train future models.
-Under enterprise accounts, Claude Code data is protected — no training use.
+Claude Code Falls under the same Anthropic policy: if you haven't opted out, your code is training future models.
+Under enterprise accounts, Claude Code data is protected.
+No training use.

 The Urgency

-If you don't opt out, your conversations and code may become permanent training data.
+If you haven't opted out, your conversations and code are already becoming permanent training data.

 Once your creativity is in the model, you cannot pull it back out.